Prior to 2020, the Lung Health Foundation operated as the Ontario Lung Association. Enjoy this content from our archives.

 The initial findings show that more awareness around COPD, including its risk factors and symptoms, is a gap that needs to be filled.
 Those who have smoked in the past, or currently smoke, and are over 40 years of age are at high-risk of developing COPD and should speak with their healthcare provider.
 If they are experiencing any of COPD’s, symptoms like shortness of breath, wheezing or heavy phlegm it is even more important that they talk to their doctor.
 Empowering patients to speak up as soon as symptoms arise can ensure they are not only getting diagnosed better and quickly, but put on the right course of treatment faster.
 The sooner help arrives the sooner the disease’s progression is slowed.

-“We are pleased to partner with The Lung Association on this important initiative – which will help us to work toward the shared goal of ensuring people with COPD have the right tools to be diagnosed and treated quickly and effectively.
+“We are pleased to partner with the Lung Health Foundation on this important initiative – which will help us to work toward the shared goal of ensuring people with COPD have the right tools to be diagnosed and treated quickly and effectively.
 These research findings will help us to identify barriers to optimal COPD care for patients, and together with policy-makers, we can create an action plan that ensures the best outcomes for the patient – who is at the center of all that we do.” – Richard Mole, President & CEO, Boehringer Ingelheim (Canada) Ltd.

 “I am thrilled to see work being done to better understand what we can do to better diagnose and treat those living with COPD.
 Lack of awareness and timely diagnosis are big concerns preventing some with COPD from getting the treatment they need to slow the progression of this disease.
 It is great to see this is being addressed.” – Dr. Andrea Gershon, Scientist, Sunnybrook Health Sciences Centre.

-About The Lung Association
+About The Lung Health Foundation

-The Lung Association is dedicated to helping all Canadians breathe.
+The Lung Health Foundation is dedicated to helping all Canadians breathe.
 Our community of donors, patients, researchers, volunteers and professional staff work to ensure Ontarians have healthy lungs, bodies and clean air necessary to breathe.
 We achieve this by promoting healthy breathing, supporting those living with lung disease and finding future solutions.
 All of this is done with the goal of delivering a future of better breathing for all.